Brennall/HFH-SRD/Chapter05.md

 Arcane 5			Duration: special

 The caster sends his mind to another plane of existence in order to receive advice and information from powers there.
 See the accompanying table for possible consequences and results of the attempt.
 The powers reply in a language the caster understands, but they resent such contact and give only brief answers to questions.
-All questions are answered with “yes,” “no,” “maybe,” “never,” “irrelevant,” or some other one-word answer.
+All questions are answered with "yes," "no," "maybe," "never," "irrelevant," or some other one-word answer.

 The caster must concentrate on maintaining the spell in order to ask questions at the rate of one per round.
 A question is answered by the power during the same round.
 The caster must choose how many questions to ask before the spell is cast.
 The number of questions to be asked determines the power and proximity of the contacted being.
 The more questions asked, the further away the contacted plane is and the more powerful the being is.
 First, roll on the table below to see if the power knows the answer.
 Then roll to see if the power answers truthfully.
 There is a probability that the caster will go insane after casting the spell, and the probability is related to the number of questions asked.

-### Questions  	Don’t Know     True Answer     Insanity
+### Questions  	Don't Know     True Answer     Insanity

 3		75%   	       50%  	       5%